History of shogi: Trends in the world of amateur shogi

 In recent times, the gap in ability between strong amateurs and professionals continues to diminish, and there are even official professional tournaments in which those with the best results in amateur shogi contests (将棋のアマチュア棋戦) can take part.
-Some amateurs, including Tsuneyoshi Kobayashi (小林庸俊), Takashi Amano (天野高志), Hirukawa (蛭川敦), Takashi Kiriyama (桐山隆), Masaki Endō (遠藤正樹), Masakazu Hayasaki (早咲誠和) and Atsumoto Yamada (山田敦幹) have been called "pro killers", and recently two young players, Yukio Katō (加藤幸男) and Tōru Shimizukami (清水上徹) have been making waves in the amateur world.

 The number of players who have left the pro qualifier leagues and gone on to have success as amateurs has increased.
 Shōji Segawa (瀬川晶司) retired from the qualifier leagues due to age restrictions, but went on to compete as an amateur in professional matches.
 His performance in the Ginga tournament (銀河戦) was particularly notable, and at one point he won over 70% of his matches with professionals.
 Segawa submitted a petition requesting entry to the professional ranks to the Japan Shogi Association, and was granted exceptional permission to take the entrance exam.
 He is the first person to become a professional after retiring from the pro qualifier leagues.

 In 2006, the Shogi Association officially admitted the entrance of amateurs and women professionals to the ranks of professionals (正棋士), and announced details of an entrance exam for the 4-dan level (entering the "free class" (フリークラス) level of the professional ranking league (順位戦)) and the third-level pro qualifier league (奨励会三段リーグ).

-Unless exceptional permission is granted, applicant normally need to have experience in the pro qualifier leagues, and cannot become professionals if they have retired from the leagues, but given the reforms taking place in the association, it would be by no means unlikely if another Shōji Segawa were to appear.
+International spread

+One of the early English-language introductions to the game was Trevor Leggett's Shogi: Japan's Game of Strategy (1966).
+In 1975, George F. Hodges founded The Shogi Association in Britain.
+The association's bimonthly magazine Shogi ran from January 1976 to November 1987, for a total of 70 issues.
+Japanese professional player Teruichi Aono later credited Hodges and John Fairbairn with playing an important role in establishing shogi in Europe.
+The Federation of European Shogi Associations was established in 1985 as organized shogi expanded across Europe.